Susanna Roope Dockery: Background

 Although it is not known for certain, the development of Dockery's painting skills may have been as the result of her visits to her mother's house in Witley in the Surrey Hills to the southwest of London.
 This village was home to artists such as Myles Birket Foster and Helen Allingham.
 It is also known that she received some tuition from the Irish artist, Claude Hayes.
-In 1909, 21 of her painting were chosen to illustrate a book by W.H.
-Koebel, entitled Portugal, Its Land and People.
+In 1909, 21 of her paintings were chosen to illustrate a book by William Henry Koebel, entitled Portugal, Its Land and People.
 The book was reprinted as a reproduction in 2010.
 An exhibition of her paintings was held in London, timed to coincide with the original publication of the book.

 From 1911, Roope Dockery experienced a series of tragedies.
 In that year both her brothers died and in the following year her elder son succumbed to tuberculosis.
 Her younger son, who had emigrated to Africa to be a farmer, died in mysterious circumstances a decade later.
 She received emotional support from friends and from her daughter's family.
 She died in September 1927 in Porto and is buried in the churchyard of St James' Church, Porto.
 Together with her sisters, Ellen and Mary, she is commemorated in a stained glass window in the church.